worlduniting/bookpub/example-book/Code_Of_Conduct.md

 ### Attribution

+The CIVIL HUMAN Ethic is a code of conduct developed by World Uniting International, an organization dedicated to build human common ground and peace.

+For more information, visit [World Uniting International](https://worlduniting.org/a-civil-human-ethic).

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at
+This Code of Conduct has additionally been adapted from the [Contributor Covenant][homepage], version 2.0, available at
 <https://www.contributor-covenant.org/version/2/0/code_of_conduct.html>.